Arahi AI Logo

 Zapier: Adding AI to Established Automation

 Zapier built its reputation connecting apps through "Zaps"—automated workflows triggered by events in one app that create actions in another.
-Over 7,000 integrations make virtually any app combination possible.
+Over 8,000 integrations (updated from 7,000+ in early 2025) make virtually any app combination possible.

 Zapier Agents launched as a beta product adding AI capabilities to this foundation.
 Agents can research information, make decisions, and take autonomous actions across connected apps.
 They work alongside existing Zaps rather than replacing them.